chaoss/grimoirelab-tutorial/mordred/a-grimoirelab-dashboard-in-one-step.md

 The process is as follows:

 * Prepare a configuration file for Mordred.
-We're calling it, in this case, `mordred-grimoirelab.cfg`:
+We're calling it, in this case, [mordred-grimoirelab.cfg](files/mordred-grimoirelab.cfg):

 ```
 [general]